What follows, is a brief history of the Club and a list of highlights over the years.

 The Club has participated in many projects that have benefited developing countries and countries in need.
 Early in its history, the Club led the way in exporting sheep to India and over the years it has collected many items for Donations in Kind (DIK) such as spectacles, books, clean water, hygiene products and school requisites.
 These items have been sent to overseas countries in need.
 When there has been some natural disaster in the world, the Club has donated to the Shelter Box and Aqua Box programs which provide temporary housing and clean water to those in affected areas.
 The Club has also also supported assistance with famine relief and continued financial donations to I.P.A.C. projects in needy areas.

-The Club's records tell us that in 1939 the Charter members traveled to New Zealand for a District Conference.
+The Club's records tell us that in 1939 the Charter members travelled to New Zealand for a District Conference.
 Our ever growing collection of banners reminds us that the trend has continued with many visits to International Conventions, District Conferences and overseas Rotary meetings.
 They also remind us of friendships made with overseas Rotarians and of the fellowship we have enjoyed with overseas visitors.

 It is with pride that we recall the Club’s international adventures in service over the years and in stepping into the future we include in our service a responsibility to contribute towards improving the quality of life of the countless less fortunate people of the world.